ibm-cloud-docs/EventStreams/eventstreams155.md

 To temporarily prevent access, remove the authorization created between your {{site.data.keyword.messagehub}} and {{site.data.keyword.keymanagementserviceshort}} instances.
 As a consequence, {{site.data.keyword.messagehub}} can no longer access the data because it can no longer access the key.

 To remove access permanently you can delete the key.
 However, you must take extreme caution because this operation is non-recoverable.
-You will lose all access to message data.
+You will lose access to any data stored in your {{site.data.keyword.messagehub}} instance.
+There is no way to recover this data.

 In both cases the {{site.data.keyword.messagehub}} instance shuts down and no longer accepts or processes connections.
 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/services/EventStreams?topic=eventstreams-at_events).

-***Important:*** As long as the instance exists, charges will continue.
+***Important:***You will be charged for your instance of {{site.data.keyword.messagehub}} until you deprovision it using the {{site.data.keyword.Bluemix}} console or CLI.
+These charges are still applied even if you have chosen to prevent access to your data by removing authorization to your key or by deleting your key.

 ### Restoring access to data